-Interpersonal process groups are led by a therapist specifically trained in psychodynamic group psychotherapy.
-These are long-term groups with up to 8-10 members that meet weekly for 90 minutes.
-The structure of the therapy group allows members to get to know one another well and to assist one another to learn about and change limiting relational patterns.
-Lakeview Center’s interpersonal process groups help clients to increase awareness of their thoughts and feelings in the moment, and to express them towards one another in emotionally constructive ways.
-Group members offer support and feedback to each other and are encouraged to experiment with new ways of relating in the group setting that they can eventually apply to their lives outside of the group.
+Lakeview Center’s interpersonal process groups are led by a therapist or co-therapists specifically trained in psychoanalytic group therapy.
+These are long-term groups with up to 8-10 members that meet weekly for 60-90 minutes.
+The structure of the group allows members to form positive and honest intimate relationships.
+Process groups help clients increase awareness of their thoughts and feelings in the moment and express them openly to each other.
+Group members offer each other support and feedback to each other and are encouraged to experiment with new ways of interacting that can change your relationships outside of the group.

 Dialectical Behavior Therapy (DBT) Skills Training Groups

-DBT skills offer strategies for managing strong emotions and can be a valuable addition to individual psychotherapy.
+DBT skills offer new ways to manage strong emotions and can be a valuable addition to individual psychotherapy.
 DBT skills groups may be particularly useful to individuals struggling with eating disorders, self-injury, and other impulsive and compulsive behaviors.
-Groups are open to new members every six to eight weeks.
+Groups are open to new members every four weeks.
 Each unit focuses on one of the four DBT skill areas: core mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
 DBT groups are offered to clients of all genders, aged 16 and older.
 To learn more about Dialectical Behavior Therapy visit our DBT page.

-For more information, please contact Timothy Sawyier, LPC.
+For more information, please contact Niquie Dworkin, PhD.

 Watch a prominent Modern Psychoanalytic group leader play the group therapist in this realistic drama.